-In 2011, we used a mix of stock options and restricted stock awards to compensate our Named Executive Officers, an equity compensation program which we believe provides an appropriate balance between inducement, retention and motivation of executives and the creation of stockholder value.
+In 2012, we used a mix of stock options and restricted stock awards to compensate our Named Executive Officers, an equity compensation program which we believe provides an appropriate balance between inducement, retention and motivation of executives and the creation of stockholder value.
 Equity-based compensation provides a vital link between the long-term results achieved for our stockholders and the financial rewards provided to our Named Executive Officers.
 We use a mix of stock options and restricted stock awards to compensate our Named Executive Officers because we believe that each form of equity compensation provides us with different benefits.

-- Stock Options.
+Stock Options.
 The value recognized under our stock option grants reflects the economic performance of the Company over time.
-We use stock options to motivate and challenge our executives to achieve positive returns for our stockholders by placing key elements of executive compensation at risk, with a secondary benefit of retention derived from vesting conditions imposed on the stock options and a non-compete covenant embedded in our stock option agreements. - Restricted Stock.
+We use stock options to motivate and challenge our executives to achieve positive returns for our stockholders by placing key elements of executive compensation at risk, with a secondary benefit of retention derived from vesting conditions imposed on the stock options and a non-compete covenant embedded in our stock option agreements.

+Restricted Stock.
 Restricted stock generally provides value regardless of whether our stock price increases from the date of grant.
-We use restricted stock grants for inducement and retention purposes and to motivate and challenge our executives.
-A secondary benefit is derived from the potential added appreciation opportunity as our stock price increases, as well as retention derived from vesting conditions imposed on the restricted stock and a non-compete covenant embedded in our restricted stock agreements.
+We use restricted stock grants for inducement, retention purposes through vesting conditions imposed on the restricted stock and a non-compete covenant embedded in our restricted stock agreements, and to motivate and challenge our executives.
+A secondary benefit is derived from the potential added appreciation opportunity as our stock price increases.

-All stock options and restricted stock awards are granted at regularly scheduled meetings of our Board of Directors, or of the Committee, although the Committee may also approve equity grants to newly-hired executive officers at the Committee meeting at which the appointment of the new executive officer is approved.
-The Committee may also approve equity grants in connection with the Company's mergers and acquisitions activity at the Committee meeting at which the proposed transaction is approved.
+All stock options and restricted stock awards are granted at regularly scheduled meetings of our Board of Directors, or of the Committee, although the Committee may also approve equity grants to newly-hired executive officers, or in connection with acquisitions of new companies, at the Board or Committee meeting at which such activity is approved.
 The Committee, with the assistance of Cook and management, determines the aggregate amounts and terms of stock option and restricted stock awards for each Named Executive Officer following a review of stock programs and competitive practices at peer companies, along with an analysis of equity cost.